FlawlessKing/Linux-Basic-Command-Lines/README.md

 This is an udacity course which taught me about linux commands

-The course starts with basic outlines on Setting up a Virtual VM MAchine.
+The course starts with basic outlines on Setting up a Virtual VM Machine.
 The course uses 'Vagrant'

 Software Requirements